lincoln5702/lincoln5702.github.io/docs/about_me.md

     display: none;
   }
 </style>
 Hello!
-I'm Lincoln Basnet :v:, an electronics engineering student at Pulchowk Campus.
+I'm Lincoln Basnet an electronics engineering graduate of Pulchowk Campus.
 I have a keen interest in various fields, including cybersecurity, networking, Linux and more.
 In this document, I'll share a bit more about my passions and experiences in these areas.

 ## <span style="color:#9f00ff">Cybersecurity</span>